gems-uff/refactoring-merge/refactoringMergeEffortExamples/Activiti/case2_Activiti_816e5c7284fa9023c33921d0caea853af467adf8.md

 4. Write the eight new getter/setter pairs (`++`)
 5. Update `RestResponseFactory` to use the new split setter names (`setParentTaskUrl`, `setProcessDefinitionUrl`, etc.) and to read IDs from `response` instead of `task` (`++`/`--` on the condition source)

-The `--`/`++` pairs are precisely aligned: each old attribute name is replaced by its new split counterpart.
-The case is Very Strong and defensible for IEEE TSE: it is a structural split of four REST response attributes across two files, with clear parent attribution from the combined-diff notation and more than 40 merge-effort lines.
+The `--`/`++` pairs are precisely aligned: each old attribute name is replaced by its new split counterpart.  it is a structural split of four REST response attributes across two files, with clear parent attribution from the combined-diff notation and more than 40 merge-effort lines.

 ## Complete diff